Jinx!!!: Release

 Jinx!!! has its world premiere at the 26th Tokyo International Film Festival on October 20, 2013, making it the first Japanese movie starring a foreign actress to do so.
 It hit theatres in Japan on November 16, 2013, as a limited release.
 The film was pre-sold to multiple East Asian countries including South Korea where it premiered on February 13, 2014, under The Dream & Pictures, Hong Kong on February 15, 2014, Singapore and Taiwan.

 The film had its European premiere at the 14th Nippon Connection Film Festival in Frankfurt, Germany on May 1, 2014, under the category Nippon Cinema.

 In 2015, Jinx!!! was selected as part of the English association "Japan Foundation Touring Film Programme" in its 12th edition and was screened in various cities in the United Kingdom including London at The Institute of Contemporary Arts, Belfast (Northern Ireland), Derby, Birmingham, Nottingham, Kendal and Cumbria.

 Home Media and distribution

-Jinx!!! was released as a DVD in Japan on March 14, 2014, under Toei Video in 2 editions; a Regular Edition which included the film, special news and the trailer and first press limited Edition which included 2 DVD sets, the first included the film. the second bonus DVD had behind the scenes videos, interviews with the main cast (Hyomin / Kurumi Shimizu & Kento Yamazaki), Tokyo International Film Festival coverage (October 17 green carpet / November 16 opening stage greeting / November 35 thank you stage greeting), a music video of the original soundtrack Kimi ga Kureta Michishirube (By T-ara), collectibles and a poster.
+Jinx!!! was released on DVD in Japan on March 14, 2014, by Toei Video in two editions.
+The Regular Edition included the film, special news features, and the trailer.
+The First press limited Edition featured two-disk sets: the first disk contained the film while the second bonus disk included behind-the-scenes videos, interviews with the main cast (Hyomin, Kurumi Shimizu, and Kento Yamazaki), coverage of events at the Tokyo International Film Festival coverage (October 17 green carpet, November 16 opening stage greeting, and November 25 thank-you stage greeting), a music video of the original soundtrack "You Gave Me Guidance", performed by T-ara, collectibles and a poster.

-The film is available for rent and purchase on Yahoo!
-Japan's online video streaming platform Gayo! under premium content.
+The film is also available for rent and purchase on Yahoo!
+Japan's online video streaming platform Gayo! as premium content.